TrustSource/ts-ant-plugin/README.md

 * *apiKey* (Required, if not specified in credentials file): This key permits the access to TrustSource.
 Create or retrieve the key from your profile settings of the TrustSource web application.

-* *userName* (Required, if not specified in credentials file): Identifies the initiator of the data transfer.
+* *userName* (Required before v2.0, if not specified in credentials file): has been used to identify the initiator of the data transfer.

 * *projectName* (Required): For which project is the dependency information transferred.